zainab-Memon/Learn-Tailwind/README.md

 ```
 - It will reflect that we want to use tailwind for whole content.
 #### 6. Add the Tailwind directives to your CSS
-- Create input.css file and add these into it.
+- Create input.css file and add these into it and add this file into your html file.
 ```css
     @tailwind base;
     @tailwind components;